open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 record that nothing updates.
 A direct probe (asking native code what is in the CPED slot during a `run()`) tests the exact slot readers depend on.

+The schema also presumes the V8 Node.js builds by default: 64-bit, pointer compression off, the V8 sandbox off.
+This fixes V8's object layout; "The V8 layout constants the walk uses" section further below says what that covers.
+An SDK running on a V8 built with pointer compression or the sandbox enabled MUST NOT declare the schema version from this document, since its object layout does not match it.

-An SDK that cannot satisfy the requirement MUST NOT publish `threadlocal.schema_version`.
+An SDK that cannot satisfy these requirements MUST NOT publish `threadlocal.schema_version`.

 ## Changes in the profiler